CALIFORNIA DAMSELFLIES

 aka CALIFORNIA ZYGOPTERA

-as adopted by the Dragonfly Society of the Americas
+as originally adopted by the Dragonfly Society of the Americas

 (Argia, vol.8, no.2, 1 August 1996)